 Dial-a-Ride Accident Attorneys in Phoenix

 When two vehicles get into an accident, it is usually a fairly straightforward case.
 If one person is at fault, he is held liable and the victim can receive compensation from his insurance company.
-However, when one of the vehicles involved in an accident is part of Arizona’s Dial-a-Ride program, getting compensation can become more complicated.
+However, when one of the vehicles involved in a collision is part of Arizona’s Dial-a-Ride program, getting compensation can become more complicated.

 Drivers have a responsibility to ensure that they keep those around them safe.
 When those drivers work for a public transportation company, such as Dial-a-Ride, their responsibility is greater.
 If they drive recklessly or carelessly and get into an accident that hurts someone, victims can still file a claim against them, even though they work for the government.